freeCodeCamp/FreeCodeCampTriviaQuiz/README.md

 ![intents and slots](https://github.com/OcelotDive/FreeCodeCampTriviaQuiz/blob/master/images/slots.PNG)

-Finally under invocation set up an invocation to initiate the app when using an Echo or the Alexa simulator.
+Finally under invocation set up an invocation to initiate the app when using an Echo or the Alexa simulator